ldsouza/ldsouza.github.io/_posts/2017-01-30-disable-office-365-group-creation.md

 ![Image]({{ site.url }}/images/blog/restrict-365-groups-creation/3.JPG)

-3)
+###3) Check the company level setting for creating Groups in your Office 365 tenant.

 ```javascript
 Get-MsolCompanyInformation
 ```

 Verify that UsersPermissiontoCreateGroupsEnabled setting is set to True.
 ![Image]({{ site.url }}/images/blog/restrict-365-groups-creation/5.JPG)

-4) Create a Security Group in Azure AD called "AllowedtoCreateGroups" and find the Object ID of this group
+###4) Create a Security Group in Azure AD called "AllowedtoCreateGroups" and find the Object ID of this group

 ![Image]({{ site.url }}/images/blog/restrict-365-groups-creation/4.JPG)